Benjamin Graham Centennial Chair in Value Investing

 Office:Bunche Hall 9353

 Simon Board is a Professor of Economics and the Benjamin Graham Centennial Chair in Value Investing at UCLA.
 He is a microeconomic theorist who studies information economics, with applications to auction design, industrial organization, and labor economics.
 His recent research includes the spread of information on social networks, the design of dynamic pricing algorithms, and the role of reputation in incentivizing investment.
-Simon has published in the American Economic Review, Econometrica, the Journal of Political Economy and the Review of Economic Studies.
-He is also lead Editor at Theoretical Economics and teaches classes on competitive strategy, personnel economics and contract theory.
+Simon has published in the American Economic Review, Econometrica, the Journal of Political Economy and the Review of Economic Studies and is a Fellow of the Econometric Society.
+He is also lead Editor at Theoretical Economics and teaches classes on competitive strategy, organizational economics and game theory.